-Ben works on the latter, working in a PICU.
+Ben works as a charge nurse in a PICU.
 A PICU (Psychiatric Intensive Care Unit) nurse is presented with challenges and variety as a daily feature of the job.

-The education he referred to encompassed psychology and even a degree in divinity.
-Yes, divinity.
+The education you refer to encompassed psychology and even a degree in... divinity?

 “I’ve always enjoyed attempts to understand the human condition.
 Working with patients who have various mental health issues seemed to dovetail nicely.”

 “No. That would be nice.
 No, it’s demanding and at times extremely challenging.
 But you’re supported by a trained, disciplined team.
-In fact, last year, I could have moved to another ward but chose to stay because of the strong team ethos we have.”
+In fact, some years back, I could have moved to another ward but chose to stay because of the strong team ethos we have.”

 What skills do you bring to that team then?

-So I can imagine you at work, what does it look like?
+So I can imagine you at work, what does 'work' look like?

 So you'd encourage others to consider the job?

 "They need to want to do it, and they need to feel they can do it.
 But, if that's the case, yes definitely.

 It might be worth working in social care or healthcare first though, in an unqualified capacity.
 Test the water before spending time taking your nursing degree is the way forward."